LukeFlaherty/JukeNightsAndWeekends/juketoy/README.md

 - - could just be a place to record lyrics over 3 test instrumentals
 - - template online?

+# Been a while:

+Keeping these notes here:
+Pricing Mechanisms

+A pricing mechanism is a way to determine the price of a token.
+Here are two common types:

+Bonding Curve: This is a mathematical curve that determines the price of a token based on its supply.
+As more tokens are bought, the price goes up, and as more tokens are sold, the price goes down.
+This is often used in automated market makers (AMMs) on DEXs.

+Set Price: This means the price of the token is fixed.
+For example, 1 Juke token might always be exchangeable for 1 dollar.
+This is simpler but doesn't reflect changes in market demand.

+Since you are using the Mumbai testnet, which is a testing environment for the Polygon network, the "listing" of a token doesn't hold the same significance as it would on the mainnet since no real economic value is generally associated with testnet tokens.
+They are primarily for developers to test their applications.
+Pricing mechanisms are also typically not in place for testnet tokens unless you are simulating or testing a particular economic model.

 ## Getting Started

 First, run the development server: